 This itinerary is curated from our years of extensive exploration throughout the region.
-This journey includes a bit of everything, from bucket-list highlights to experiences well off the beaten path.
-Get ready to dicover fascinating history and cultures, marvel at natural beauty, and experience each location through the eyes of a local.
+This journey includes a bit of everything, from bucket-list highlights to insider experiences at each stop.
+Get ready to discover fascinating history and cultures, marvel at natural beauty, and experience each location through the eyes of a local.

-Along the way, our guides will share history and context that will add epth and nuance to each place you visit along the way.
-Visit small villages far off the beaten path, chat with monks and rice farmers, and marvel at ancient wonders.
+Along the way, our guides will share history and context that will add depth and nuance to each place you visit along the way.
+Visit small villages far off the beaten path, chat with monks and rice farmers, and explore ancient wonders.

-Along the way, stay at some of the finest properties in Southeast Asia, enjoy sumtuous meals, and make memories to last a lifetime.
+Throughout the journey, stay at some of the finest properties in Southeast Asia, enjoy sumtuous meals, and make memories to last a lifetime.